atmulyana/react-input-validator/docs/index.md

 In some cases, we need to execute the validation process in asynchronous mode.
 The prominent example is when we need to call back the server to check the validity of input value.
 May be, we need to check the database to ensure the input is valid or not.
-For making an HTTP request purpose, this package has provided [`httpReq`](#httpreq) rule.
+For making an HTTP request purpose, this library has provided [`httpReq`](#httpreq) rule.

 To make the process of validation in asynchronous mode, first thing you need is a rule object that can validate a value asynchronously.
-This package has provided some rule objects that can make the process asynchronously.
+This library has provided some rule objects that can make the process asynchronously.
 One of them has been mentioned before, that is `httpReq`.
 The another one is [`ruleAsync`](#ruleasync).
 If these rule objects don't satisfy you, create your own rule class which inherits [`ValidationRuleAsync`](#validationruleasync) class.